GoogleCloudPlatform/community/tutorials/setting-up-loraserver.md

 ### Add device (LoRa gateway)

-To add your first LoRa gateway to the just created device registry, click on the **create device** button.
+To add your first LoRa gateway to the just created device registry, click the **Create device** button.

 As **Device ID**, enter your Gateway ID prefixed with `gw-`.
-So when your Gateway ID equals to `0102030405060708` you must enter `gw-0102030405060708`.
+For example, if your Gateway ID equals to `0102030405060708`, then enter `gw-0102030405060708`.
-The `gw-` prefix is needed as a Cloud IoT Core ID must start with a letter, which is not always the case for a LoRa gateway ID.
+The `gw-` prefix is needed because a Cloud IoT Core ID must start with a letter, which is not always the case for a LoRa gateway ID.

 Each Cloud IoT Core device (LoRa gateway) will authenticate using its own certificate.
 Select **RS256** as **Public key format** and paste the public-key content in the box.
 This is the content of `public-key.pem` which was created in the previous step.
-Click on **Create**.
+Click **Create**.

 ### Configure LoRa Gateway Bridge